AbreuOliver/my-hear-journal/posts/week-31-day-1.md

 ---
-title: Example Post for Testing
+title: Preparing Onself for the Arrival of the Lord
-date: 2022-07-15
+date: 2022-07-29
 ---

 <script>